Aniket182001/Netflix-Insights/README.md

 Key Tasks:

-Import dataset into SQL.<br>
+‣ Import dataset into SQL.<br>
-Perform queries to extract insights.<br>
+‣ Perform queries to extract insights.<br>
-Count of movies and TV shows.<br>
+‣ Count of movies and TV shows.<br>
-Yearly trend of content addition.<br>
+‣ Yearly trend of content addition.<br>
-Most common genres.<br>
+‣ Most common genres.<br>
-Distribution of content by country.<br>
+‣ Distribution of content by country.<br><br>

 Module 5: Exploratory Data Analysis (EDA) in Python EDA was performed using Python libraries such as Pandas, Matplotlib, and Seaborn.
 This module analyzed the distribution of content types, relationships between features, trends over time, and content ratings.

 Key Tasks:

-Analyze the distribution of content types.<br>
+‣ Analyze the distribution of content types.<br>
-Study the relationship between features.<br>
+‣ Study the relationship between features.<br>
-Identify trends over time.<br>
+‣ Identify trends over time.<br>
-Analyze the distribution of content ratings.<br>
+‣ Analyze the distribution of content ratings.<br><br>

 Module 6: Data Visualization in Tableau